 Once we’ve taken dental impressions, Dr. Nazarian will start to design your new dental crown right in front of your eyes using our CAD/CAM technology.
 CAD/CAM stands for computer-aided design and computer-aided manufacture.

 Once your dental crown is designed, he’ll send it to the milling machine in our office.
 The milling machine will then carve and sculpt your new dental crown from a ceramic block.
 We have different shades of ceramic to best match the rest of your teeth.

 Permanent Dental Crown

-Before cementing the permanent dental crown to your tooth, Dr. Nazarian will make sure it’s the correct size, color, and shape.
+Before cementing the same-day dental crown to your tooth, Dr. Nazarian will make sure it’s the correct size, color, and shape.
 The dental crown needs to not only fit over your tooth but blend in with the rest of your smile so it looks natural.
 Once Dr. Nazarian is pleased with how your dental crown looks and fits, he’ll bond it to your tooth.

 Take care of your dental crown like you do the rest of your smile.
 This means brushing your teeth twice a day and flossing once daily to remove dental plaque.
 Our dentist may also recommend you swish with fluoride mouth rinse to give your smile that added bit of protection.